bmbuncher/Van-der-Pol-Solver/README.md

 -- VDP_z_vs_x_Animation.ipynb/VDP_z_vs_y_Animation.ipynb: Demonstrates the creation of a phase plot animation for the z and y equations, respectively.
 WARNING: THESE ARE EXTREMELY SLOW!
 I will be updating this repository with videos of the animations as soon as they finish rendering

+-- Several static plots for various initial conditions are shown in the 'figures' directory

+-- Several animations for various initial conditions are shown in the 'figures' directory